A mobile app is only worth building if people will actually use it.

 Development

-Iterative build with regular demos so you see real progress throughout the project.
+Iterative build with a demo cadence we agree up front, so you see real progress throughout the project.

 QA & device testing